Stripping Architecture 2 min read

 SUBURBANITES & THE CITY

-"There is nothing creepy about the suburbs at night - Dumb"
+"The suburbs aren't creepy at night - Dumb"

-This is a comment that was posted as a reaction on our YouTube video
+This comment was posted in response to our YouTube video

 "Why Are Suburbs so Creepy at Night?
 Haunted Neighborhoods Stories"